 - Web dynamics and interestingness

-⇒ Proposals of new tools for large-scale Software-Knowledge Requirements verification and production.
+⇒ Proposals of new tools, techniques, methods and methodologies for large-scale Software-Knowledge Big Data management.

 ⇒ A continuing effort to standardize a Software-Knowledge representation consisting of software models encompassing semantics as first class objects.

 Camera Ready and Registration:

 JCE – The Jerusalem College of Engineering – Azrieli